RicercarG/NYU-Greene-HPC-Cheatsheet/QuickStart.md

 You can also check python and pip using `which python` and `which pip`.
 Their path should be `/ext3/miniconda3/bin/python` and `/ext3/miniconda3/bin/pip` respectively. <br>

 Now you are all set.
 Install your python libaries, and run python using `python file.py`, just like you do in the terminal on your local machine. <br>Note that vscode python debugger won't work in HPC, so you have to test the code in vscode integrated terminal.

+> If you want to quit the singularity, or meet any other problems, check the [trouble shooting](Troubleshooting.md) guide.